classy-org/postman-collections/authentication/README.md

 If you don't have experience with Postman, please take a look at their [Getting Started documentation!](https://learning.postman.com/docs/getting-started/overview/)

 This collection is meant to be a playground, allowing you to use a Mock Server as a visual aid to understand how our authentication process works.
 Our other public collections include this authentication endpoint and set the access token returned from a succesful request as a bearer token in the Authorization header for subsequent requests to other endpoints.
-You'll need to follow the steps to get API credentials through GoFundMe Pro Manager as outlined [here.](https://support.classy.org/s/article/intro-to-the-classy-api)
+You'll need to follow the steps to get API credentials through GoFundMe Pro as outlined [here.](https://support.classy.org/s/article/intro-to-the-classy-api)

 For instructions on how to import this collection and environment variables, refer to the README.md file at the root of this repository.